Spectral Analysis of $\chi$ Class Data of GRS 1915+105 Using TCAF Solution: Results

-\begin{itemize} \item \textbf{Spectral fitting using TCAF+Cutoffpl model for $\chi_1$ class:} The continuous 3000 second observation was chosen for spectral fitting in the 2.5-25.0 keV energy range.
-Throughout the analysis, the hydrogen column density was found to be lying in the range of $(5.88 - 6.13)\times 10^{22}$ atoms $cm^{-2}$.
-The disk rate and the TCAF normalization over the entire 2.5-25.0 keV range were found to be around 2.7 $\dot{M}_{Edd}$ and 7.90 respectively.
-The spectral fitted parameters using TCAF+Cutoffpl model in the 2.5-25.0 keV have been given in Table 2.
-The $\alpha$ and $\beta$ parameters in cutoff power-law model have been found to be around 0.73 and 6.2 keV respectively.
+0.1cm {\bf $\bullet$ Spectral fitting using \textit{TCAF+cutoffpl} model for $\chi_1$ class:} The continuous 3000 second observation was chosen for spectral fitting in the $2.5-25$~keV energy range.
+The disk rate and the TCAF normalization over the entire $2.5-25$~keV range were found to be around 1.75 $\dot{M}_{Edd}$ and 17.5 respectively.
+The spectral fitted parameters using TCAF+cutoffpl model in the 2.5-25.0 keV have been given in Table 2.
+The $\alpha$ and $\beta$ parameters in cutoffpl model have been found to be around 2.08 and 15.95 keV respectively.
 However, as stated earlier, because of the presence of outflow, the entire range could not be fitted with TCAF solely.
 In case of $\chi_1$ class, only in the range 2.5-16.5 keV, the spectral fitting could be accomplished using TCAF only.
-The normalization was found to be around $5.27$.\\ Keeping the TCAF normalization frozen at $N=5.27$ from the TCAF fitting in $2.5-16.5$ keV, the TCAF+Cutoffpl fitting was repeated and the flow parameters were extracted.
+The normalization was found to be around $27.46$.

+The TCAF+cutoffpl fitting was repeated by keeping TCAF normalization frozen at $N=27.46$ and the flow parameters were extracted.
 The parameters did not change significantly from those reported in Table 1.
 The fitted parameters have been listed in Table 3.
+In figure 5(b), the data to model ratio along with the individual components is given.